How Do I Know If I’m Being Too Hard On Myself

 If you are always too hard on yourself then there are chances that you might be dealing with some mental health related issue.

 - Eating disorder: Most people with eating disorders struggle with body image related issues.
 You must have seen people with eating disorders are always so hard on themselves.
-They must want to achieve a perfect figure even when they already have it.
+They must want to achieve a perfect figure even when they already have it and while doing that some often struggle with the thought ‘Why am I being so hard on myself?’

 - Anxiety disorders: when you have anxiety you don’t want to mess anything up.
 To be extra cautious you become so harsh on yourself that you forget to sit back and relax.
 You are always anxious about the mistakes you haven’t even committed.